 You get to use your brain

-Spending all day in an office and not getting to think for yourself is incredibly boring, and it’s particularly galling (not to mention wasteful) if you’ve spent a lot of time and money getting an education.
+Spending all day in an office and not getting to think for yourself is incredibly boring, and it’s particularly galling (not to mention wasteful) if you’ve spent a lot of time and money getting a good education.

-Well I’m happy to tell you that working for yourself is a constantly evolving journey that requires you to think for yourself in many creative ways.
+Well, I’m happy to tell you that working for yourself is a constantly evolving journey that requires you to think for yourself and your clients in many creative ways.

 There’s a reason it’s called ‘working for yourself’.
-When you break down than sentence, you can see it means that all the work you put in is ultimately for YOU.
+When you break down that sentence, you can see it means that all the work you put in is ultimately for YOU.

-Oh, and office politics are also a thing of the past!
+Oh, and talking of bullsh*t, office politics are a thing of the past, too.